 Jon received his Bachelor of Science degree in Biochemistry from the Portland State University in 2010.
 Since then, he has worked at different research labs and gained a series of valuable skills in biochemistry, microscopy, immunology, tissue/cell culture, and laboratory animal models.

-Dr. White serves as the Student Program Coordinator and Coordinator of Ambulatory Pharmacy Services for Asante.
+Dr. White serves as the Student Program Supervisor and Ambulatory Pharmacy Services Supervisor for Asante.
 In these roles, she oversees all pharmacy student rotations for the health system and works with pharmacists in primary care clinics who function as providers and conduct patient visits for complex medication management.
 Her main clinical interest is cardiology, and she teaches classes for outpatients in the cardiopulmonary rehab program.

 The Research Laboratory Coordinator manages administrative operations of the pharmaceutical science laboratory and provides support for the compounding lab.
 The Coordinator provides oversight for basic policies and procedures essential for regular lab activities and assures adherence to safety rules and regulations.
 Other responsibilities include service to the School of Pharmacy (SOP), College of Health Professions, and University, and participation in academic governance as appropriate per appointment.